quicwg/multipath/draft-ietf-quic-multipath.md

 update.
 This interval is different from that in {{QUIC-TLS}}
 which used three times the PTO of the sole single path.

+The choice of three times
+the largest PTO is a trade-off.
+Longer delays would diminish the probability that packets will be lost if they arrive after their decryption key has been discarded, but keeping old keys available for longer delays reduces the security of the protocol.
+Very few packets are expected to arrive after the delay of 3 RTO, and discarding those packets will have limited impact on performance.

 Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.